ichbtrv/WebComponentsExercise/README.md

 # Web components exercise

-I wanted to learn more about web components so I used a take home exercise as an opportunity to do so.
+I wanted to learn more about web components so I did an exercise implementing them.
 These were the instructions laid out.
 I would have written this in typescript but the instructions were pretty explicit about using vanilla js.
 <img src="https://i.imgur.com/5f4EtB3.jpg" width="1200" alt="example" />
 <img src="https://i.imgur.com/jg7dSbF.jpg" width="1200" alt="example" />
 <img src="https://i.imgur.com/9WSrBRx.jpg" width="1200" alt="example" />